Batcherss/Injector/README.md

 # encTeamed Injector

 `encTeamed Injector` is a utility for injecting a DLL into a target process using **Manual Mapping**.
-This method allows injecting a DLL into the memory of a process without using standard API functions like `LoadLibrary`, making the injection more stealthy and harder to detect.
+This method allows injecting a DLL into the memory of a process without using stealth api methods, making the injection more stealthy and harder to detect.

 ## Description